See how musicians, artists, record labels and festivals use Linktree to drive streams, sell tickets, sell merch, and more.

 - Priority links – a Pro feature that means you can create a highlighted or animated link, perfect for a single release or tour announce.

-- Wide range of social icons – get your Soundcloud and your YouTube icons on there!
+- Wide range of social icons – get your Soundcloud, Instagram, YouTube, and more icons on there!

 - Facebook pixel integration – a fab way of following your audience and knowing who’ll care about your news.